Flow table test of concrete: Procedure, Calculation, Limits

 Flow value = (260 / 700) x 100 = 37.14

-Standard Limits for Flow Test
+Standard Limits for Flow table Test

 The flow value obtained from the flow table test should meet certain standard limits to ensure the workability of concrete.
 The specific limits may vary depending on the project requirements or specifications.